Lazar Jovanović (writer)

 Lazar Jovanović (Лазар Јовановић, fl.
 1835–1853) was a Bosnian Serb manuscript writer from the first half of the 19th century.
 He worked as a teacher at Serb elementary schools in Tešanj and Tuzla, in the north-east of the Ottoman province of Bosnia.
 He wrote, illuminated and bound two books in 1841 and 1842.
 The first book was commissioned by Serb members of the guild of goldsmiths in Sarajevo.
 It contains a collection of advice to be presented to journeymen on the ceremony of their promotion to master craftsmen.
-His second book contains a version of the apocryphal epistle known as the Epistle of Christ from Heaven or the Sunday Letter.
+His second book contains a version of the apocryphal epistle known as the Epistle of Christ from Heaven.
 Although Jovanović states that he writes in Slavonic-Serbian (a literary language blending Church Slavonic, vernacular Serbian and Russian elements), the language of his books is basically vernacular Serbian of the Ijekavian accent.
 He follows traditional Church Slavonic orthography, rather than the reformed Serbian Cyrillic introduced in 1818.